Skip to Content

 The Shardy pipeline is a full loop: a task enters the network, is split into deterministic shards, computed on WebGPU, proven by ZK, and settled on-chain.
 The loop is designed so that no single actor can fake results or extract value without delivering computation.

-2.1 The Bio-Mechanical Runtime (Browser Nodes)
+2.1 The Browser Node Runtime (Current)

 When a user connects to the Shardy network via the node dashboard, the application initializes a sandbox environment within the browser using Dedicated Web Workers.